 Dr. Cheddi Jagan, left-wing leader of the British Guiana Peoples Progressive Party, is in London?

-Dr. Cheddi Jagan, left-wing leader of the British Guiana Peoples Progressive Party, is in London in search of financial aid as a first step towards self-rule for the colony.
+Background: Dr. Cheddi Jagan, left-wing leader of the British Guiana Peoples Progressive Party, is in London in search of financial aid as a first step towards self-rule for the colony.

 Travelling with the Governor of the colony, Sir Patrick Rennison, Dr. Jagan visits London in his capacity as Trade minister and chief advocate of the independence of British Guiana.
 In addition to a huge loan to increasing the trade potentialities of the territory, Dr. Jagan is expected to ask the Colonial Secretary, Mr. Lennox Boyd, for internal self government and independence within the Commonwealth for British Guiana.